mattrich98/Portfolio/README.md

 I can still keep the clamps as it does benefit the website.

 I saw a video where you can make a carousel with HTML and CSS only so I want to try it

+I read something about making a website mobile first, first